Strong-field scattering of two spinning black holes: Numerical Relativity versus post-Minkowskian gravity: Discussion

 \section{Discussion}

 In this paper we presented numerical simulations of the scattering of equal-mass BBHs using the \texttt{Einstein Toolkit}~\cite{EinsteinToolkit:2022_11}.

 We first computed three sequences of equal-mass, nonspinning BBHs at fixed initial energy and varying angular momentum.
-The first sequence, with initial energy $\hat{E}_{\rm in, 1} \simeq 1.023$ reproduces and extends the results of Ref.~\cite{Damour:2014afa}.
-These served as useful cross-check against previous simulations performed with different numerical codes.
+The first sequence, with initial energy $\hat{E}_{\rm in, 1} \simeq 1.02264$, reproduces and extends the results of Ref.~\cite{Damour:2014afa}.
+These served as a useful cross-check against previous simulations performed with different numerical codes.
 They were also used to improve the estimate of the critical angular momentum $L_0$, marking the boundary between scattering and plunging systems.
-We then computed two other sequences of simulations at higher energies, $\hat{E}_{\rm in, 2} \simeq 1.040$ and $\hat{E}_{\rm in, 3} \simeq 1.055$, probing stronger-field regimes.
+We then computed two other sequences of simulations at higher energies, $\hat{E}_{\rm in, 2} \simeq 1.04033$ and $\hat{E}_{\rm in, 3} \simeq 1.05548$, probing stronger-field regimes.
 These two series allowed us to compute the critical angular momentum $L_0$ in previously unexplored regions of center-of-mass velocities, $v_{\rm cm,2} \simeq 0.2757$ and $v_{\rm cm,3} \simeq 0.3199$.
 This leaves as regions not yet covered by NR simulations of nonspinning BHs the low velocity regime, $v_{\rm cm} \lesssim 0.2$, and the intermediate velocity one, $v_{\rm cm} \simeq 0.3 -0.6$.

 We then presented, for the first time, a suite of numerical simulations of equal-mass aligned-spins BHs.
-For these, we fixed both initial energy and angular momentum to be $(\hat{E}_{\rm in},\hat{L}_{\rm in}) \simeq (1.023,1.1456)$ and varied the individual spins up to dimensionless spin magnitudes $|\chi_i| = 0.8$.
+For these, we fixed both initial energy and angular momentum to be $(\hat{E}_{\rm in},\hat{L}_{\rm in}) \simeq (1.02264,1.1456)$ and varied the individual spins in the range $-0.3 < \chi_i < 0.8$.
 We found (as expected both from NR simulations of coalescing binaries and from analytical predictions) the spin interaction to depend mainly on the total spin.
 We extracted from numerical data the coefficients of the linear and quadratic spin dependence of the scattering angle at the considered energy and angular momentum.